How to Add Custom Fields to Products in WooCommerce

 Using WC_Product object methods to get and add product meta

-In the examples in this tutorial I primarily used get_post_meta() and update_post_meta() functions which is totally ok, but maybe for some reasons you decide to switch to get_meta() and update_meta() methods of WC_Product object.
+In the examples in this tutorial, I primarily used get_post_meta() and update_post_meta() functions, which is ok, but maybe for some reason you decide to switch to get_meta() and update_meta() methods of WC_Product object.
 How to do that?

 This is how to get product meta: